heistp/sce-l4s-bakeoff/README.md

   For L4S, setting ECT(1) on all packets causes a drop in utilization for DCTCP that's RTT dependent, similar to Cubic.

-- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-10T050403-r1/sce-s4-1/batch-sce-s4-1-reno-sce-50Mbit-10ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-10T050403-r1/l4s-s4-1/batch-l4s-s4-1-prague-50Mbit-10ms_fixed.png), single Reno-SCE or Prague flow at 80ms
+- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T053550-100ms/sce-s4-1/batch-sce-s4-1-reno-sce-50Mbit-10ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T053550-100ms/l4s-s4-1/batch-l4s-s4-1-prague-50Mbit-10ms_fixed.png), single Reno-SCE or Prague flow at 80ms

   We see the similar throughput collapse for SCE and utilization reduction for L4S.

-Two-flow Observations:
+*Two-flow Observations:*

-- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-10T050403-r1/sce-s4-2/batch-sce-s4-2-cubic-vs-cubic_gamed-50Mbit-80ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-10T050403-r1/l4s-s4-2/batch-l4s-s4-2-cubic-vs-cubic_gamed-50Mbit-80ms_fixed.png), Cubic vs Cubic "Gamed" at 80ms
+- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T053550-100ms/sce-s4-2/batch-sce-s4-2-cubic-vs-cubic_gamed-50Mbit-80ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T053550-100ms/l4s-s4-2/batch-l4s-s4-2-cubic-vs-cubic_gamed-50Mbit-80ms_fixed.png), Cubic vs Cubic "Gamed" at 80ms

   For SCE, Cubic is unaffected by the setting of ECT(1), so the result is the same as if there were no gaming.

   For L4S, the gamed flow sees a reduction in utilization that causes it to have lower throughput than the un-gamed flow.
-When the gamed flow starts, there is a short ~5ms spike in inter-flow RTT (ICMP RTT) for the L queue, probably due to an init cwnd burst of packets arriving.

 ### Scenario 5

 > This is Sebastian Moeller's scenario.
 We had some discussion about the
-> propensity of existing senders to produce line-rate bursts occasionally, and
+> propensity of existing senders to produce line-rate bursts, and the way these
-> the way these bursts could collect in *all* of the queues at successively
+> bursts could collect in *all* of the queues at successively decreasing
-> decreasing bottlenecks.
-This is a test which explores the effects of that
+> bottlenecks.
+This is a test which explores the effects of that scenario, and
-> scenario, and is relevant to best consumer practice on today's Internet.
+> is relevant to best consumer practice on today's Internet.

 L4S: Sender → L4S middlebox (bottleneck 1) → FIFO middlebox (bottleneck 2) → FQ-AQM middlebox (bottleneck 3) → L4S receiver